I due assi del guantone

 I due assi del guantone (Italian for "The two aces of boxing") is a 1971 comedy film directed by Mariano Laurenti and starring the comic duo Franco and Ciccio.

 Plot

+Franco and Ciccio are two Sicilians who seek fortune in Rome.
+They are hired as kitchen boys in the restaurant of Amleto Rossetti, who happens to be a passionate boxing fan.
+In order to take advantage of the latter's wealth, Franco pretends to be a boxing champion.